Insprill/custom-join-messages/docs/messages.rst

 Group Index
 ^^^^^^^^^^^
 The group index is a unique identifier for the group of messages.
+The identifier **must** be an integer.
+If it's not, the message will not work.
 If a player has permissions for multiple groups, the group with the highest index will be used.
 The indexes don't `need` to be sequential, but they must be unique per-action.